The Curse of Chalion: Allusions to actual history and geography

 The Curse of Chalion and other books in the World of the Five Gods series are set in a world loosely based on southern Europe during the time of the Reconquista, or Spanish Reconquest.
-The states of Chalion, Ibra, and Brajar are fictional equivalents of Castile and León, Aragon, and Portugal, respectively.
-In Bujold's world, these states are in the south and are subject to invaders from the north, the Roknari, who correspond to the Muslims during the Reconquest.
+The states of Chalion, Ibra, and Brajar are fictional counterparts of Castile and León, Aragon, and Portugal, respectively.
+In Bujold's world, these states are in conflict with invaders from the north, the Roknari, who correspond to the Moors of North Africa and al-Andalus.

 Characters in The Curse of Chalion also have historical equivalents.
 Iselle of Chalion is based on Isabella I of Castile, Bergon of Ibra is based on Ferdinand II of Aragon, and their secret marriage reflects the secret betrothal of Isabella and Ferdinand.
 The character Teidez corresponds to Alfonso Prince of Asturias.

 Reception

 The book has received a number of reviews.
 It was nominated for the 2002 Hugo Award for Best Novel.
 The World of the Five Gods series won the Hugo Award for Best Series in 2018.